Skip to main content

 Meet in the Middle, Fairly

-How to Use the Halfway Point
+How to Use the Midpoint Finder

-The exact geographic midpoint sometimes lands in open countryside, so the practical step is finding a city near the halfway point.
-Once the calculator gives you the midpoint, open it on the map and scan for the nearest town with hotels, cafés, and highway access — usually within a few miles.
-That nearby city, not the exact coordinate, is where you'll actually meet or stop overnight.
+The exact center sometimes lands in open countryside, so the practical step is finding a town nearby — usually within a few miles — with restaurants, easy parking, and highway access.
+That convenient town, not the precise coordinate, is where you'll actually meet or stop overnight.
+Open the point on the map and scan for the closest place with good amenities.

-Popular Halfway Points Between Major Cities
+Popular Midpoints Between Major Cities

 New York ↔ ChicagoNear Cleveland, Ohio